 - Metabolism in Human Nutrition

-- Developing as a Professional in Sport and Exercise
+- Developing as a Professional in Sport and Exercise Science

-- Fundamentals Sport and Exercise Psychology
+- Fundamentals of Sport and Exercise Science Physiology

 - Biomechanics of Sport and Exercise Performance